Moonrabbitly/spring-api-demo/README.md

 ## About

 This project serves as a showcase of my skills in website building and API integration.
 I dedicated my evenings and weekends to create this demo, aiming to demonstrate my proficiency in utilizing a restful API and creating a functional frontend.

 ## Future Plans

-I have plans to further enhance this project by gradually incorporating a database and additional services.
+I have plans to further enhance this project by gradually incorporating a database and additional services (completed).
 This will transform the demo into a more comprehensive portfolio piece, showcasing my ability to work with various technologies and build more complex applications.

 ## Getting Started